-- a.
-Generally, reasonable out-of-pocket expenses (including long-distance telephone calls, express and overnight delivery services, computerized on-line research and faxes) are compensable at actual cost. - b.
+- Generally, reasonable out-of-pocket expenses (including long-distance telephone calls, express and overnight delivery services, computerized on-line research and faxes) are compensable at actual cost. - b.
 Mileage is compensable at the rate of reimbursement for official government travel in effect at the time the expense was incurred. - c.
 Copy work is compensable at the rate established by the Court for taxation of costs.

-5These rates are intended solely to provide practical guidance to lawyers and judges when requesting, challenging and awarding fees.
+6These rates are intended solely to provide practical guidance to lawyers and judges when requesting, challenging and awarding fees.
 The factors established by case law obviously govern over them.
-However, the guidelines may serve to make the fee petition less onerous by narrowing the debate over the range of a reasonable hourly rate in many cases.
-The guidelines were derived by informally surveying members of the bar concerning hourly rates paid on the defense side in employment discrimination and civil rights cases and adding an upward adjustment to account for the risk of nonpayment faced by a plaintiff's lawyer in the event that her client does not prevail.
-The guideline rates also are generally comparable to those applied by the Court in several recent cases involving the award of fees to plaintiffs' counsel after considering affidavits submitted in support of such rates.
-They do not apply to cases governed by the Prison Litigation Reform Act, which sets an hourly rate by statute.
+One factor that might support an adjustment to the applicable range is an increase in the cost of legal services since the adoption of the guidelines.
+The guidelines, however, may serve to make the fee petition less onerous by narrowing the debate over the range of a reasonable hourly rate in many cases.
+These rates do not apply to cases governed by the Prison Litigation Reform Act, which sets an hourly rate by statute.